nandiniseth0809/pandas-website/donate.rst

 Donations
 *********

-*pandas* Project will always be 100% open source software, free for all to use and released under the liberal terms of the modified BSD license.
+The *pandas* Project will always be 100% open source software, free for all to use and released under the liberal terms of the modified BSD license.
 If you have found *pandas* to be useful in your work, research or company, please consider making a donation to the project commensurate with your resources.
 Any amount helps!
 All donations will be used strictly to fund the development of the *pandas* Projects's open source software, documentation and community.

 *pandas* is a Sponsored Project of NumFOCUS, a 501(c)(3) nonprofit charity in the United States.
 NumFOCUS provides *pandas* with fiscal, legal, and administrative support to help ensure the health and sustainability of the project.
 Visit `numfocus.org <https://www.numfocus.org/>` for more information.